mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 [ [Back to index](../README.md) ]

-# Tutorial: running the MLPerf inference benchmark
+# Tutorial: modularizing and automating MLPerf

 <details>
 <summary>Click here to see the table of contents.</summary>